MiriamMcNamara/weekend-sql-to-do-list/README.md

 ===
 - figured out how to update two fields in an UPDATE
 - database can figure out timestamp! great. added a field in the table

-[] update the GET into include the new field!

-[] TO DO: I think the  timestamp would go into the tasks column.
-So, we would want to append more text to the line if the box is completed

-[] the timestamp is really not readable right now.
-Check out Amanda's code to see how she handled translating it

-[] TO DO : have the styling be different for the first half of the string and the second half (no strike-through for the timestamp)
+- In the client getTasks function, there is already an if statement based on whether the completed is true or false, use that to append.
+- The timestamp is really not readable as created by the database.
+Chatted with Chris to see how he translated it in the client to display better on the DOM using an object and another loop which worked well.
+I struggled and eventually gave up with the timezone situation (although it displays as CDT in my database, it shows up at UTC in the server!) due to time constraints.
+- Ended up appending as a second <tr></tr> so that it appeared below the completed task.

 ## Usage